 Through experts' presentations, a key tension was highlighted around the scope for fighting vis-à-vis adapting through regulation to inevitable trends of demographic and environmental change.
 A more structured discussion then followed in five thematic working groups delving into the important linkages between de-ruralisation and climate change, the economic and productive sectors, tourism and heritage, as well as policy framework of reference such as the Urban Agenda for the EU.
 Moderators made use of EUKN's brainstorming tool par excellence: the "speedboat method", now become the "sailboat method".
 The thematic discussion helped understand different dimensions of rural depopulation in the face of demographic change and the climate emergency, envisioning possibilities to leverage innovation and systemic change, starting from the unusual suspects: small towns and cities in rural Europe.

-EUKN and the Spanish Ministry of Public Works are currently working on the event's report soon to be available on this page.
+EUKN and the Spanish Ministry of Transport, Mobility and Urban Agenda are currently working on the event's report soon to be available on this page.

 More information (in Spanish) on the Policy Lab are also available on the website of the Ministry.